mozbrick/brick/iconbutton/README.md

     fooIconButton.label = myAwesomeNewLabelDOMElem;

-*Note* If your custom DOM element's structure is different, make sure to update the `.textGetter`/`.textSetter` attributes so that you can still
+_Note:_ If your custom DOM element's structure is different, make sure to update the `.textGetter`/`.textSetter` attributes so that you can still correctly use the `.text` attribute.